 Turkish Air Force has been direly impacted by the recent purge and the effects were felt very quickly in the battlefield.
-Despite having close to 300 fighters in the inventory and operating in a rather small operational arena, Turkey resorted asking US for air support for the ground forces.
+Despite having close to 300 fighters in the inventory and operating in a rather small operational arena, Turkey resorted asking the US for air support for the ground forces.
 The well-publicized “joint” operations with Russia has been detrimental rather than instrumental, as recent suspiciously timed “friendly fire” incident during an air strike claimed the lives of 3 Turkish soldiers living 9 wounded.

 The self-evident question is “Why is Turkish Air Forces not able to carry her own weight and provide the ground support required?”
-Certainly it is not the lack of material, as it has more fighters currently than any other Air Force in Europe.
+Certainly, it is not the lack of material, as it has more fighters currently than any other Air Force in Europe.
 The answer lies within the human factor, as Turkey has lost more than half of its pilots due to ongoing purge, resulting in abysmal operational capability.

 A REAL CONCERN FOR TURKEY

 After the latest published decree with force of law regarding measures to be taken under the State of Emergency, the number of the Turkish Air Force pilots purged since 15th July 2016 has exceeded 550.

 |Measures taken under the State of Emergency||Pilots Purged from Turkish Air Force|